 To ease the symptoms of dandruff, try Moringa-O2’s specially formulated anti-dandruff products:

-- Moringa-O² Therapy Oil – As a scalp moisturizer, it leaves no grease.
+- Moringa-O2 Herbal Therapy Oil for Hair, Scalp, and Skin – As a scalp moisturizer, it leaves no grease.
 Massage a small amount of the oil before going to bed and leave it on overnight.
-Wash your hair with a Moringa-O² shampoo the following morning.
+Wash your hair with a Moringa-O2 shampoo the following morning.

 - Moringa-O2 Anti-Dandruff Shampoo and Conditioner – This cleanses your hair and scalp without stripping them of natural oils.
 It also contains Rosebay extract, which helps decrease sebum production and reduces the appearance of adherent and non-adherent flakes.
 Additionally, it delivers a smoothing and anti-inflammatory effect, making it a milder anti-dandruff alternative.